vijaysm/MOAB2/tools/iMesh/python/doc/imesh.rst

       :param name: Tag name
       :param size: Size of tag in number of values
       :param type: Character representing the tag's type
-      :return: The created tag
+      :return: The created :class:`Tag`

    .. method:: destroyTag(tag, forced)

-      Destroy a tag.
+      Destroy a :class:`Tag`.
 If ``forced`` is true and entities still have values set for this tag, the tag is deleted anyway and those values disappear.
 Otherwise the tag is not deleted if entities still have values set for it.

-      :param tag: Tag to delete
+      :param tag: :class:`Tag` to delete
       :param forced: True if the tag should be deleted even if there are values set for it